VolleyballPlayer/design-patterns/README.md

 <span style="color:lightblue">Builder, factory method and abstract factory patterns</span> are used to prepare different types of coffees: Latte, Cappuccino or Espresso.
 <span style="color:lightblue">Singleton pattern</span> is counting number of prepared coffees in the builder.
 <span style="color:lightblue">Prototype pattern</span> is creating prototype for double espresso coffee using existing espresso coffee class.

+<span style="color:lightblue">Adapter pattern</span> is providing same interface for printing in tabular form for 2 different classes.

 #### Installation